kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Pods will carry a new field `.spec.evictionResponders`, which specifies a list of responders involved in their lifecycle.
 This would allow multiple actors to take an action before the pod is terminated.
 Only one responder may progress with the eviction at a time.
-The responder with the index 0 is executed first.
-If there is no responder, or the last responder has finished without terminating the pod, the imperative eviction responder controller will attempt to evict the pod using the existing API-initiated eviction.
+The responder with the highest priority is executed first.
+If there is no responder, or the last responder has finished without terminating the pod, the imperative eviction responder controller (priority 100) will attempt to evict the pod using the existing API-initiated eviction.

 Multiple requesters can request the eviction of the same pod by creating EvictionRequest objects.
 They can optionally withdraw their request in certain scenarios